iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.7.1 =
+Release Date: August 12, 2020

+* Added: Some PostView template tags.
+* Added: An option to Copy and Paste plugin settings to Export and Import respectively.
+* Fixed: Astra & GeneratePress Schema Output.
+* Fixed: Elemetor Schema Output.
+* Other minor improvements.

 = 1.7.0 =
 Release Date: August 11, 2020